bfanselow/Python-Tutorials/Exceptions/README.md

     recover()
 ```

 Also, whenever you **swallow** an exception, there should be an associated (timestamped) log message (with full stack trace) regardless of how you handle it.
-Using Python's logging module this is simple as each logger object has an exception() method, taking a message string.
+Using Python's logging module makes this simple as each logger object has an exception() method, taking a message string.
 If called in the except block, the caught exception will automatically be fully logged, including the stack trace.
 ```
 try:
     do_something()